khunsha123/Power_BI_Dashboard/README.md

-# Power_BI_Dashboard
+# Power_BI_Dashboards
-•Developed an interactive dashboard to track and analyze online sales data.
+•Developed an interactive dashboard to track and analyze data.

 •Used complex parameters to drill down in worksheet and customization using filters and slicers.